slotties/imageService/README.md

     /health

 The endpoint will always return an HTTP 200 with the body `UP`.
-Any other status code means the server is not available and should be taken out of the load balancer.
+Unavailability of this endpoint means the server is not available and should be taken out of the load balancer.

 ## Resizing